XcalableMP/manual/en/tutorial-local.rst

 Introduction
 ------------
-The user uses Coarray in the local-view model to desctibe one-sided communication.
+The user uses Coarray in the local-view model to describe one-sided communication.
 In XMP, put/get communication and some synchronization functions are supported.

 If the target system supports Remote Direct Memory Access（RDMA） in the hardware,